tamalCodes/Literally-Learning/javascript/JS_EventLoop_scope.md

 # Callback queue and event loop

-The task of the event loop is to check if the call stack is empty and if it is empty then it will check if there is anything in the callback queue and if there is anything in the callback queue then it will push it into the call stack.

 The task of the callback queue is to store all the callback functions that are ready to be executed.

+## Event Loop

+The event loop is a continuous loop that runs in the background of the JavaScript runtime environment.
+The main task of it is to first of all check the microtask queue , then the callback queue and when the callstack is empty it will push stuffs from the queue into the callstack.

 ## Behind the scenes of `setTimeout()`